Skip to content

 • Snowflake

-Katalogue will by default use pre-defined SQL queries for each connector when connecting to a relational database.
-It is possible to override these default queries with user-defined custom queries.
+Katalogue uses pre-defined and connector-specific SQL queries when connecting to a relational database.
+It is possible to review and override these default queries with user-defined custom queries.
 Some use cases for this are:

 • Provide custom filters instead of using Katalogue’s datasource filters feature described below.